-This is the TV series Star Wars fans have been waiting for: Obi-Wan Kenobi is set to return to screens in a new TV show from Disney.
+This is the TV series Star Wars fans have been waiting for: Obi-Wan Kenobi is set to return to screens in a new TV show from Disney+.

-Although fans feared that rumoured plans to develop an Obi-Wan spin-off had been put on carbonite, actor Ewan McGregor – who has previously starred as the dry-humoured Jedi Master – has announced he would return to the role in a new live-action series.
+Although fans feared that rumoured plans to develop an Obi-Wan spin-off had been put on carbonite, actor Ewan McGregor – who has previously starred as the dry-humoured Jedi Master – has announced he will return to the role in a new live-action series.

 LucasFilm have announced that Deborah Chow will direct the series.
 Chow, who recently worked on fellow Star Wars Disney+ series The Mandalorian, has also directed episodes of Mr Robot, American Gods, Jessica Jones, Fear the Walking Dead, Better Call Saul and The Man in the High Castle.